Be aware that some of these mechanics may be particularly advanced, and

 it's inside a big chest on 3-2 L1, which is the same regardless

-of version.
+of FPS.
 Skipping four weapon chests can guarantee this to

 spawn.